graphql/graphiql/.changeset/settings-clear-data-confirm.md

 '@graphiql/react': patch
 ---

-Style the Settings dialog's "Clear data" button with the standard `Button` component and show a brief green checkmark confirmation on click.
+Restyle the Settings dialog's "Clear data" button to match the segmented controls beside it, and briefly swap its label for a green checkmark on click to confirm.